 Nurses’ Educational Funds, Inc. - Scholarships in the amount of $2,500-$10,000 are available to master’s and doctoral degree students from the NEF.
 For an application, write: Nurses Educational Funds, 555 West 57th Street, New York, New York 10019.
 Deadline is March 1st of each year, and awards are announced in May.

 Parents Loan For Undergraduate Students (PLUS) - This is a long-term loan available to parents of dependent students or to independent students at any income level.
-UAB recommends the loan and a bank, credit union or savings and loan will provide the funds.
-The maximum amount one can borrow is $3000.
-This loan requires a separate application, which may be obtained from the UAB Office of Student Financial Aid.
+The annual loan limit is the cost of attendance minus other aid.
+This loan requires a separate application which is available at www.studentloans.gov.

 Pell Grant - This grant is for a 9-month period and is available only to undergraduate students who have not received a baccalaureate degree.
 Eligibility is determined by use of a national formula.
 Must be enrolled at least half time and grant is usually limited to five full years of study.

 Supplemental Educational Opportunity Grant (SEOG) - This grant at UAB is for a maximum of $1500 per academic year.
 Eligibility is determined by the UAB Office of Student Financial Aid using information from the student’s completed file.
-This grant is available to full-time undergraduate students only.
+This grant is available to pell grant recipients enrolled at least half-time.